 An FHA streamline refinance is often considered by FHA homeowners who would like to reduce their rate and mortgage payments with less documentation required.
 The streamline refinance program is one of the benefits that the FHA offers to its borrowers, as it is usually a quick and the least expensive process with lenient documentation and credit standards as opposed to a traditional or simple refinance.

 Benefits of an FHA Streamline Refinance

-- All FHA loans with a closing date of June 1, 2009 may be eligible for a reduction in mortgage insurance premiums by 0.01% for upfront and 0.55% for monthly
+- All FHA loans with a closing date of June 1, 2009 may be eligible for a reduction in mortgage insurance premiums

-Most of the time, the FHA streamline guidelines say that no new appraisal required (the original loan price is used), no new credit review is required, no verification of employment or income is required, and no cash back is allowed.
+Most of the time, the FHA streamline guidelines say that no new appraisal is required (the original loan price is used), no new credit review is required, no verification of employment or income is required, and no cash back is allowed.
 But don’t be confused – just because the government guidelines say one thing doesn’t mean that lenders aren’t requiring another.
-Many lenders have additional requirements that require additional requirements such as appraisal, credit verification, etc.
+Many lenders have additional requirements that demand additional requirements such as appraisal, credit verification, etc.

 FHA Streamline Rates

 Just like interest rates from other mortgage products, the FHA streamline refinance rates change every day.
 To see an average of what interest rates are being quoted today, type your zip code in over on the right hand side to see what lenders are offering in your area.